Malmee-work/Currency-Frontend/README.md

 # Currency - Frontend
-An application to save search for countries by name and get relevant information about the countries including the exchange rates to SEK
+An application to search for countries by name and get relevant information about the countries including the exchange rates to SEK

-## Note
-1. The given third party api returns a list of photos for a particular user, as the url for each photo contains a link which gives random photos each time we access it, through this app, the favourite photos are saved as a blob.

-2. As User management is not handled through this app, a default user is used for the implementation.

 ## Getting Started - How to run Currency - Frontend locally